 Absolutely!
 While the journey was long, the money I saved went straight into experiences like kayaking around Dubrovnik's walls and enjoying fresh seafood by the harbor, making it the best way to spend my time.
 Plus, the journey itself became part of the adventure, giving me stories to tell and views I'll never forget.

-If you’re planning this journey and want to learn about some alternatives, you might want to check out my experience doing a Rome to Venice day trip is a fantastic option for those flying into Venice Marco Polo airport. first.
-Also, if you’re timing your departure from Venice, consider experiencing Easter in Venice – it’s magical!
+If you're planning this journey and want to learn about some alternatives, you might want to check out my experience doing a Rome To Venice Day Trip first.
+Also, if you're timing your departure from Venice, consider experiencing Easter In Venice - it's magical!

 Remember, sometimes the slower, cheaper route gives you the best stories to tell.
 My budget journey from Venice to Dubrovnik turned out to be one of the highlights of my entire European adventure!